null

 Question: How is the Size of a Diamond Determined?

 Answer: The size of a diamond is evaluated by viewing it from the top or via a birds-eye view.
 The perspective is used because it represents how the diamond will appear when it is set on the band.
-For an accurate reading of the diamond size and carat weight, both should be measured in conjunction with the diamond cut grade and the distance across the top of the diamond (in millimeters).
+For an accurate reading of the diamond size and carat weight, both should be measured with the diamond cut grade and the distance across the top of the diamond (in millimeters).

 Question: Is there a Scale that Determines the Size of a Diamond?